wavengampruetikorn/wavengampruetikorn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.sydney.edu.au/science/about/our-people/academic-staff/vudtiwat-ngampruetikorn.html'>School of Physics, University of Sydney</a><br>vudtiwat.ngampruetikorn `at` sydney.edu.au
+subtitle: Senior Lecturer (Assistant Professor), <a href='https://www.sydney.edu.au/science/about/our-people/academic-staff/vudtiwat-ngampruetikorn.html'>School of Physics, University of Sydney</a><br>vudtiwat.ngampruetikorn `at` sydney.edu.au

 profile:
   align: right